oidualc/greenpass/README.md

 An app doing absolutely nothing else than showing a green pass.
 Works offline and does not require searching in the gallery.
-Just place your green pass named "greenpass.png" under the `src/assets` directory and generate your release build.
+Just place your green pass named `greenpass.jpeg` under the `src/assets` directory and generate your release build.

 ## Build